michaelmusty/.dotfiles/README.md

 #### Compilers

 I define a few of my own `:compiler` scripts for `~/.vim/compiler`, for use for checking and linting of appropriate filetypes.
-Because checking (does it work?) and linting (is it well-written?) are separate processes for me, I bind them separately with local leader maps; for example, `_c` runs a `perl -c` syntax check of Perl scripts, and `_l` runs a Perl::Critic check.
+Because checking (does it compile?) and linting (is it correct and well-written?) are separate processes for me, I bind them separately with local leader maps; for example, for `perl` filetypes, `,c` switches `makprg` to `perl -c`, and `,l` to `perlcritic`.

 #### Neovim